 Among service animals, the most common species are dogs.
 This seems quite logical since the service animal has to perform many physical tasks to help its owners.
 Dogs are considered one of the hardiest and strong pets.
 In addition, there is a stereotype that dogs are the easiest to train.

 If we talk about dog breeds that are best suited for the role of service animals, people often choose Labradors, Retrievers, Staffordshire Terriers, and Spaniels.
-These breeds are often described as one of the most intelligent, kind, and with a mild temperament.
+These breeds are often described as one of the most intelligent, kind, and with mild temperaments.

 Other species are also often used as psychiatric service animals and emotional support animals.
 In second place in popularity are cats.
 These creatures are especially popular among people who do not have much time to care for and play with their pets, but still need someone else in the house.